aevsria/hi/README.md

 i am very shy / introverted </3 so ill be awkward nd most likely dry at first ,, just give me time to warm up !!

 i don't really talk much, since i dont know what to say , hopefully you understand !!

+this doesnt mean you still shouldnt int ,, i would gen love to make new friends and i need to so badly 😞

 thats it for noww , thankuu for reading !! :3